groda/the_ultimate_gitignore_guide/README.md

 This approach makes sense not only from a performance perspective—since empty folders could add unnecessary overhead—but also conceptually, as Git is designed to track meaningful content changes.
 An empty folder doesn’t represent a significant change in version control, so it’s excluded.

-## Diversion: Deep dive into Git's content-oriented storage
+## Digression: Deep dive into Git's content-oriented storage

 To clarify further, Git's storage system consists of two components: a _content-addressable mechanism_ for storing file data and a structure that tracks the directory hierarchy.